-This Washington, DC native did stand-up while in high school and made a number of appearances onscreen before entering the limelight with his Comedy Central work The Chappelle Show.
-An Emmy-nominated series that routinely handled stereotypical and racially sensitive material, Chappelle was offered a $50 million contract that he walked away from in 2005.
+This Washington, D.C., native did stand-up while in high school and made a number of appearances onscreen before entering the limelight with his Comedy Central work The Chappelle Show.
+An Emmy-nominated series that routinely handled stereotypical and racially sensitive material, Dave Chappelle was offered a $50 million contract that he walked away from in 2005.
 He later revealed in a discussion with Oprah Winfrey that he felt the show had become “socially irresponsible.”
 Chappelle left the spotlight for some time, gradually returning to live appearances.
 He made news with a 2016 appearance on Saturday Night Live, addressing the political troubles of a nation post-Trump election win.
 (Chappelle has worn his activist heart on his sleeve as seen with his 2005 documentary Dave Chappelle’s Block Party.)
-Having appeared in Netflix specials as well, Chappelle has garnered more criticism for comments made about trans communities during his stand-up routines.
+Having appeared in Netflix specials as well, Chappelle has garnered more criticism for homophobic comments made about the gay and trans communities during his stand-up routines.

 This breakout star of the 2017 hit comedy film Girls Trip might have seemed to many to pop out of nowhere, stealing the show not only in the film but in live appearances for awards programs and other TV broadcasts.
 Yet despite her seemingly quick success, Tiffany Haddish worked hard for years in the world of stand-up.
 Born in Los Angeles California, Haddish's father left when she was very small, and when she was 13, her mother was in a car accident and was diagnosed with schizophrenia.
 Haddish and her siblings were sent to foster care and eventually was raised by their grandmother.
 Haddish turned to comedy to help deal with her pain.
 Post-Girls Trip, the actress has continued with a prolific work streak, co-starring with Tracy Morgan in The Last O.G., a series lamenting a changing Brooklyn, and opposite Kevin Hart in Night School.
 A host of productions are on the horizon for Haddish, including animated fare.